moadh/Slack-GitKata/README.md

 git push origin weather-api
 ```

-Notice that in the SourceTree graph, the develop branch, master and weather-api still share the same HEAD
+Notice that in the SourceTree graph, the develop branch, master and weather-api still share the same HEAD.

 2.1 Getting the Location
 * Implement _setLocation Method
 * Commit locally

+Notice the graph in SourceTree the develop branch, master and weather-api still share the same HEAD

 We created a branch from master that's not good, we should instead branch from dev
 * Reset the last commit (Mixed)
 * Stash the modification